Image Credt: George Blower

 Professor Akwugo Emejulu, Professor of Sociology, collaborated with Catriona Duffy and Lucy McEachan of Panel, an independent curatorial practice, to convene a panel of speakers to discuss the co-production of feminist knowledge.

 I want to hear what these women have to say, I want my knowledge to be in conversation with theirs.
 We can’t just lose our voices.

-The event, Co/producing Feminist Knowledge, takes conflicts between feminists as a starting point to explore how feminist activists, artists and academics might come together to collectively produce feminist knowledge and protest.
-It will examine whose feminist knowledge counts, who can speak for whom and how feminist activists and artists might build solidarity despite the very real conflicts between them.
+The panel discussion took conflicts between feminists as a starting point to explore how feminist activists, artists and academics might come together to collectively produce feminist knowledge and protest.

 Ifeanyi Awachie (Writer, Arts Curator, and Assistant Curator at the Institute for Contemporary Art); Ruth Ewan (Artist); and Adele Patrick (Lifelong Learning and Creative Development Manager, Glasgow Women’s Library) spoke about their individual practice which incorporates memory and the unarchived; other understandings of knowledge; embodied archives, oral networks and lived ways of knowing.